-Friday • May 18 • 9:30pm • The Liberty LATE NIGHT with Poets Mosey on over to The Poet Place (location to be disclosed at the Liberty Bar) for some casual hangtime amongst poets from all over.
-There's a fireplace, some couches, delightful libations, and usually a microphone ...
+Friday • May 17 • 10pm • The Poet Place LATE NIGHT with Poets Saunter over to The Poet Place (location to be disclosed at the Liberty Bar) for some casual hangtime amongst poets from all over.
+Who knows what inspiration will surface ...

-Saturday • May 19 • 9:30am • Meet at High Alpine Coffee Bar (at Between the Covers Bookstore) POETS WALK up Bear Creek Join Faculty Poet ART GOODTIMES for a wander up one of Telluride's favorite trails.
+Saturday • May 18 • 10am • Meet at High Alpine Coffee Bar (at Between the Covers Bookstore) POETS WALK up Bear Creek Join Faculty Poet ART GOODTIMES for a wander up one of Telluride's favorite trails.
+Bring poems and instruments!
 Please note this is a weather dependent event.
-If it's a-howlin' outside, plan to hunker down in the cozy cafe at Telluride's fiercely independent book shop.
+If it's a-howlin' outside, plan to hunker down in the cozy cafe amid books and an amazing assortment of steamy bevs.
 Not a bad Plan B.

-Saturday • May 19 • 2pm • Telluride Arts HQ (Across from the library) 21st Fischer Poetry Prize & The Cantor Prize presented by Rafael Jesús González with Readings by Winning Poets ••• WINNERS ANNOUNCED! ••• Details HERE.
-Named for Mark and Elaine Fischer—two Colorado creatives and champions of the arts—Mark was a brilliant lawyer poet who died young, and Elaine his artist widow who went on to become Mayor of Telluride and a San Miguel County Commissioner for four terms (2000-2016).
+2:45pm • 22nd Fischer Poetry Prize & The Cantor Prize presented by Rafael Jesús González with Readings by Winning Poets Named for Mark and Elaine Fischer, two Colorado creatives and champions of the arts.
+Mark was a brilliant lawyer poet who died young, and Elaine his artist widow who went on to become Mayor of Telluride and a San Miguel County Commissioner for four terms.
 She passed away in 2016.
-Started in 1997, the Fischer Prize began with the Telluride Writers Guild and was sustained for many years by the Telluride Council on the Arts & Humanities (which became Telluride Arts) and Elaine herself in memory of her husband.
-Most recently, the award was re-energized and expanded by Art Goodtimes and the Telluride Institute’s Talking Gourds Poetry Program.
-What started as a $100 award for local poets moved to a statewide focus, then a regional Southwestern target audience, followed by a Western US scan and has now widened its scope, making the awards available to poets in the entire country.
-Over 350 submissions were uploaded in 2017.
-The prize comes with a cash award of $1,000 (plus a $500 travel stipend to cover the journey of the winner to Telluride to read their award-winning poem), plus five finalist awards of $200 each.
-In the quirky polyglot spirit of Mark, prizes are awarded to entries that best exhibit the qualities of originality, novelty, complex meaning, linguistic skill and wit.
-The wilder the better.
-And this year, thanks to a generous donation from the Cantor Family, Talking Gourds will be initiating a $500 Cantor Award for the winning poem in the Fischer Prize contest from a Colorado poet.
-That way, honoring the Fischers with a national prize, as well as a state prize.
-This annual award is open to poets of all ages living in the US.
+The prize comes with a cash award of $1,000 (plus a $500 travel stipend to cover the journey of the winner to Telluride to read their award-winning poem), and five finalist awards of $200 each.
+Since 2018, thanks to a generous donation from the Cantor Family, Talking Gourds will also award a $500 Cantor Award for the winning poem in the Fischer Prize contest from a Colorado poet.
 The final judge in 2019 will be Berkeley's Poet Laureate Rafael Jesús González.
 SUBMISSIONS are due May 1, for more INFO, zap this.